mciwing/mciwing.github.io/docs/yolo/index.md

         results[0].show()  # display the image
         ```

-These categories represent the core tasks in computer vision, each contributing to its wide-ranging real-world applications.
+These tasks represent the core of computer vision, each contributing to its wide-ranging real-world applications.
 From enabling machines to read and understand handwritten documents to enhancing interactive gaming experiences through accurate motion tracking, the advancements in computer vision are transforming industries and everyday life.

+And: as you can see, they're not just theoretical concepts - you can try them out yourself :octicons-file-code-16:!

 ### Applications